 Day Trip: Whistler

-Whistler, 125km north of Vancouver on Highway 99 (the Sea-to-Sky Highway — one of the world’s most scenic drives), is one of the world’s premier ski resorts and an excellent summer mountain destination.
-In winter, Whistler Blackcomb has the largest ski area in North America by number of runs — 200+ trails across two mountains connected by the Peak-2-Peak gondola (the world’s longest unsupported span of any gondola, 4.4km).
-In summer, mountain biking (the Whistler Mountain Bike Park is one of the world’s finest), hiking, and sightseeing replace the skiing.
-The Sea-to-Sky Gondola at Squamish (halfway between Vancouver and Whistler) provides access to excellent hiking at altitude without the Whistler prices.
+Whistler, 125km north of Vancouver on Highway 99 (the Sea-to-Sky Highway, one of the world’s most scenic drives), is a premier ski resort and a rewarding summer mountain destination.
+In winter, Whistler Blackcomb has the largest ski area in North America by number of runs — 200+ trails across two mountains connected by the Peak 2 Peak gondola, whose 3.03km span between towers held the world record as the longest unsupported gondola span until 2017.
+In summer, mountain biking (the Whistler Mountain Bike Park ranks among the world’s finest), hiking, and sightseeing replace the skiing.
+The Sea-to-Sky Gondola at Squamish (halfway between Vancouver and Whistler) provides access to exceptional hiking at altitude without the Whistler prices.

 Getting There and Practical Information

 Vancouver International Airport is Canada’s second busiest, with direct connections from Asia, Europe, the US, and across Canada.
-The Canada Line SkyTrain connects the airport to downtown in 25 minutes (about $10 with a Compass card — the contactless transit payment system).
+The Canada Line SkyTrain connects the airport to downtown in about 25 minutes (roughly $11 one-way, including the YVR AddFare, paid with a Compass card — the contactless transit payment system).
 Flights to Vancouver from London take 9–10 hours; from Sydney, about 15 hours.
 The best time to visit is June–September: long daylight hours, warm but not hot temperatures (20–25°C), and reliably drier weather.
 Rain arrives in earnest in October and persists through March — this is the “rainy season” that gives Vancouver its reputation, but the city barely slows down.
 The ski season on the North Shore mountains (Grouse, Cypress, Seymour) typically runs December to March.